Coextension of scalars in operad theory: Sufficiency of the criterion

 The dashed red arrow is \eqref{eq nat trans for algebras} from Remark~\ref{remark PL LQ thing}, which is an isomorphism by assumption. \item Second, we have the adjunct of $\hat\alpha$, which we call $\alpha$, which is given by

 This is our proposed action of ${\calQ}$ on $R\mathcal{A}$ from Construction~\ref{construction:right adjoint}. \end{itemize} \end{itemize} \end{remark}

-We start by showing the lift of the functor $R = \underlying{\phi}_*$ to algebras. \begin{proof}[Proof of Lemma~\ref{lemma: Q-algebra structure and functor}] We first address objects.
+We start by showing this indeed gives a lift of the functor $R = \underlying{\phi}_*$ to algebras. \begin{proof}[Proof of Lemma~\ref{lemma: Q-algebra structure and functor}] We first address objects.
 Let $\mathcal{A}$ be a $\mathcal{P}$-algebra.
 We wish to show that $\alpha$ constitutes a ${\calQ}$-algebra structure on $R\mathcal{A}$.
 The aim is to show that the diagram

 commutes, or by adjointness that the diagram

 commutes.
 We of course only need to show that the inner chamber of this latter diagram commutes.

 The maps $\alpha$ and $\hat \alpha$ depend upon the inverse of the extension isomorphism $\mathcal{P} \cp_{\underlying{\mathcal{P}}} \underlying{{\calQ}} \to {\calQ}$.
 As in Remark~\ref{remark: induced structural maps}, we will use dashed red arrows $ $ for maps coming from the natural isomorphism in Remark~\ref{remark PL LQ thing}.